TaylorTheDeveloper/AzureCloudCam/README.md

 1. Ensure you have a free Azure Subscription and Azure Storage Account
 1. Install pip3
     - sudo apt install python3-pip
-2. Install Azure Blob Service Client
+2. Recommend at this point doing everything as root.
+Install Azure Blob Service Client
+    - run sudo -i to enter root
     - pip3 install azure-storage blob
-3. Recommend at this point doing everything as root.
-Makes crontab setup easier.
-    - run sudo -i to enter root
+3. Set up pushStream.py and crontab.
     - run cd ~ to go to root home directory
     - copy pushStream.py from this repo to your root home directory (~)
     - Update the connection string with either connection string or a Shared Access Signature to your blob account.